Real-world challenges for multi-agent reinforcement learning in grid-interactive buildings: Conclusion

 \section{Conclusion}

-We have introduced a set of benchmark problems for real world building control problem.
-While there are many research challenges that remain in this realm, this short article attempted to highlight the need for an organized move forward of the community in addressing both fundamental computational challenges, but in a way that applies to the larger problems in the built environment.
-It is not our intention to imply that the list above is an exhaustive list of benchmarks.
-Rather, by highlighting typical real world problems, our aim is to inspire researchers to define their environments and the problems they are addressing with these benchmarks as a standard framework.
+We have introduced a set of challenges to study real world grid-interactive buildings.
+While there are many research challenges that remain in this realm, we highlight the need for an organized move forward of the community in addressing both fundamental computational challenges, but in a way that applies to the larger problems in the built environment.
+As an example, we studied the off-line learning challenge (C8) for two levels of domain knowledge, RL algorithm complexity and five performance metrics.
+It is not our intention to imply that the list above is an exhaustive list of challenges.
+Rather, by highlighting typical real world problems, our aim is to inspire researchers to define and share their environments and the problems they are addressing with these challenges as a standard framework.